-The following table sets forth information concerning the compensation paid by the Company and its subsidiaries to the Chief Executive Officer and the four other most highly compensated executive officers of the Company who were serving as executive officers on December 31, 1998 (the "named executive officers") for services rendered in all capacities for each year in the three-year period ended on that date.
-As used in this Proxy Statement, the executive officers of the Company are deemed to include any director of the Company who currently serves as a chief executive officer of one of the Company's three agency systems, McCann-Erickson WorldGroup, Ammirati Puris Lintas Worldwide and The Lowe Group.
-In addition to the named executive officers who are employed by Interpublic, the Company has designated as its other executive officers its Senior Vice President-Human Resources, its Vice President, General Counsel and Secretary, its Senior Vice President-Financial Operations, its Senior Vice President-Planning and Business Development and its Vice President and Controller.
+The following table sets forth information concerning the compensation paid by the Company and its subsidiaries to the Chief Executive Officer and the five other most highly compensated executive officers of the Company, four of whom were serving as executive officers on December 31, 1999 and one of whom served as an executive officer for part but not all of the 1999 fiscal year(the "named executive officers"), in each instance for services rendered in all capacities for the three-year period ended on December 31, 1999.
+As used in this Proxy Statement, the executive officers of the Company are deemed to include any director of the Company who currently serves as the chief executive officer of McCann-Erickson WorldGroup or The Lowe Group, both agency systems of the Company.